florentiner/hydronium_ion_life_v_2/README.md

 I wrote an algorithm on C++ trying to optimize the running time of the program, but due to time constraints, the algorithm was far from perfect.
 This repository contains an improved version of the algorithm.

+# Links:

-More information about project and it results can be found in the Google presentation (https://docs.google.com/presentation/d/1cojQTGG-8JYVHib04xLLoeiYF0HFTsvFRbRrmog8Xjg/edit?usp=sharing)
+<h4> More information about project and it results can be found in the Google presentation: https://docs.google.com/presentation/d/1cojQTGG-8JYVHib04xLLoeiYF0HFTsvFRbRrmog8Xjg/edit?usp=sharing </h4>

+<h4> Here some more file for analysing: https://drive.google.com/drive/folders/1171H9Y3JmubxmxBJFLCEM18LqhYzYVEE?usp=sharing </h4>

+<h4> Link to older version of project: https://github.com/florentiner/hydronium_ion_life </h4>